azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ## What we have done so far:

-- We deployed several Cognitive Services using the Azure Portal
+- We deployed several Cognitive Services using the Azure Portal.
-- We called those Cognitive Service REST APIs by using Python
+- We called those Cognitive Service REST APIs by using Python.
-- We trained custom machine learning models (e.g. Custom Vision) using an UI
+- We trained custom machine learning models (e.g. Custom Vision) using a UI.

-In a next step, we want to see how the cognitive services can be embedded into an application.

-:zap: Let's go to **[AI Developer College Day 2 - Cognitive Services Kitchen Sink App](https://github.com/azuredevcollege/cognitive-services-kitchen-sink)**!

 ## House Keeping: Lab Cleanup